bitst0rm-pub/Formatter/README.md

 ## Plugins

 Formatter is useless without third-party plugins.
 It relies on external plugins in order to format code.
+These plugins need to be installed by the end-user.

 **Plugins that work with Formatter:** _Need more? see_ [Development](#development)